svofski/videoconditioner/README.md

 Project structure
 -----------------
-hw contains KiCad files for the DE1 addon board.
-Check out the schematic in pdf. iverilog contains simulation of video signals as produced by BK-0010, and their detection src contains Altera Quartus II project
+ * [hw](hw) contains KiCad files for the DE1 addon board.
+Check out the schematic in pdf.
+ * [iverilog](iverilog) contains simulation of video signals as produced by BK-0010, and their detection
+ * [src](src) Altera Quartus II project and synthesizable core

 Results
 -------